intel/opencl-intercept-layer/CONTRIBUTING.md

    you're working on and gives others an opportunity to provide early feedback.
 1. Implement, validate, and document your fix or feature.
 Be sure it doesn't break any existing functionality!
+1. Test the fix or feature.
+You will be asked how you tested your changes when you create a pull request.
+Many features can be exercised by the [OpenCL CTS](https://github.com/KhronosGroup/OpenCL-CTS) (Conformance Test Suite).
+   Other features should be exercised via specific targeted applications.
+Ask for help if needed!
 1. Submit a pull request with your changes.

 After submitting a pull request your contribution will be reviewed.
 Your pull